vipul2802/o365hq.com/content/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 ### Get Microsoft Teams client

-The Microsoft Teams desktop client is a standalone application and currently not part of Office 365 ProPlus.
+The Microsoft Teams desktop client is a standalone application and currently not part of Microsoft 365 Apps for enterprise.
 Teams are available for both Windows (7+), both 32-bit and 64-bit versions, and MacOS (10.10+).
 On Windows, Teams requires .NET Framework 4.5 or later; the Teams installer will offer to install it for you if you don't have it.